 A register with who actually owns and controls companies in the UK will be publicly available for citizens.

 EITI international, in partnership with the Government of Indonesia and partners, is organising an international beneficial ownership conference in Indonesia on 23-24 October 2017.
 The conference will be an opportunity to showcase best practices so far, discuss challenges, provide peer-learning and exchange experiences.
+The Conference will be held at Fairmont Hotel Jakarta.

 Training for the multi-stahkeholder group on beneficial ownership and on mainstreaming conducted together with Ernst & Young.
 The main purpose of the workshop is to kick off the mainstreaming feasibility work supported by the EGPS (World Bank) carried out by Ernst&Young Kazakhstan.